 Stephanie is Cofounder and General Manager of Cloud City Development, a full-service, integrated design and software consultancy specializing in web and mobile apps.
 As experts in user experience, lean design, agile software development, and product delivery, Cloud City works with innovative and diverse companies, from Fortune 500s to startups to non-profits, and actively seeks out socially responsible clients that make a positive impact in the world.

-Tania is an immersive experience producer and web designer whose work leverages the power of music, technology, art, and community to create compelling, transformative experiences for people in the actual and virtual worlds.
+Tania is an immersive experience producer and web designer whose work leverages the power of music, technology, art, and community to create compelling, transformative experiences for people in the actual world.

 Lawrence brings 25+ years experience as a complex-systems leader with deep expertise in Business Readiness and Agile Project Management in tech, biotech and sustainability.

 is an immersive events producer, entrepreneur, web designer, and writer who has worked on social justice and environmental issues from many angles.
 Highly motivated by this high-stakes, transition moment in the world, Tania is applying her variety of skills, professional experiences, and connections in support of intersectional, systemic solutions.
 As project manager/ creative lead for experiential art, co-producer of live music concerts, and production staff for festivals, she has a strong grasp of organizational communications, timelines, and budgets, as well as the vision for crafting a compelling, transformative experience.
 Recently she was at the helm of transferring a beloved annual 4-day festival to an online experience, with surprisingly engaging results.
 Informed by her experience in electoral politics, artivism, and community organizing, Tania envisions a fractal approach to movement-building that leverages the power of storytelling, performing arts, technology, and the vital work of community activism.
 Only by learning how to support each other can we heal and shift our course.